angezid/css-to-xpath-converter/README.md

 It's inspired by [css2xpath](https://github.com/css2xpath/css2xpath), but it is too buggy.

-The converter has been tested in Puppeteer and Chrome.
-See [Test results](https://angezid.github.io/css-to-xpath-converter/css2xpath-tests.html).
+Tests can be run in your current browser.
+See [Tests](https://angezid.github.io/css-to-xpath-converter/css2xpath-tests.html).
 The C# version was tested using an HTML navigator inherited from `System.Xml.XPath.XPathNavigator`.

 **Important:** the converter itself doesn't check validity neither of CSS selector nor of resulted XPath.
 Although the converter is capturing a lot of mistakes, but not all.

-See online [converter / playground](https://angezid.github.io/css-to-xpath-converter).
+See online [converter / playground](https://angezid.github.io/css-to-xpath-converter/index.html).
 It contains a lot of examples and you can also test the validity of XPath/CSS selector and what elements they are actually selecting.

 <details>
 <summary><b>It allows using these CSS selectors:</b></summary>